-The capital gain is disregarded until ultimate disposal of the asset or in the case of a replacement asset it is recognised over a five year period commencing when the replacement asset is brought into use unless disposed of earlier.
+The capital gain is disregarded until ultimate disposal of the asset or in the case of a replacement asset it is spread over the same period as wear and tear may be claimed for the replacement asset, commencing when the replacement asset is brought into use unless disposed of earlier.

-This relief applies to the following:
+The relief applies to the following:

-- Certain involuntary disposals and the replacement of qualifying business assets - Transfer of assets between spouses - Shareblock conversions to sectional title or full title - Transfer of residence from a qualifying corporate entity or trust between 11 February 2009 and 31 December 2012.
+- Certain involuntary disposals - Replacement of qualifying business assets (excluding immovable property) - Transfer of assets between spouses - Shareblock conversions to sectional title or full title - Transfer of residence from a qualifying corporate entity or trust between 11 February 2009 and 31 December 2012.
 If transfer occurred after 1 October 2010, the transferring entity had to be terminated.